 Online + One 2-Week Summer Lab Session

 An Innovative Online Master's Preparing Skilled Speech-Language Pathologists

 The Speech-Language Pathology M.A. degree prepares students for entry-level employment as speech-language pathologists using a clinician-researcher model that provides a strong academic background and a foundation in evidence-based practice.
 It is offered in a primarily online format to meet the needs of non-traditional students with employment or family commitments that preclude participation in a traditional on-campus program.
-Students will visit our Greeley campus one summer for lab sessions.
+Students will visit our Greeley campus for one 2-week period during the first summer for laboratory experiences associated with coursework and academic advising.
 The program is accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA) through September 2017.